Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Empirical Application

 Decomposing the covariance matrices of the reduced form StMVAR($2,2$) model as in (\ref{eq:omega_decomp}) gives the following estimates for the structural parameters:

-where the ordering of the variables is $y_t=(IPI_t, HCPI_t, OIL_t, RATE_t)$, the estimates $\hat{\lambda}_{2i}$ are in decreasing order (which fixes an arbitrary ordering for the columns of $\hat{W}$), and approximate standard errors are given in parentheses next to the estimates.
+where the ordering of the variables is $y_t=(\text{IPI}_t, \text{HCPI}_t, \text{OIL}_t, \text{RATE}_t)$, the estimates $\hat{\lambda}_{2i}$ are in decreasing order (which fixes an arbitrary ordering for the columns of $\hat{W}$), and approximate standard errors are given in parentheses next to the estimates.
 The estimates that deviate from zero by more than two times their approximate standard error are bolded.
-We assume that the $\lambda_{2i}$ are all distinct, i.e., Assumption~\ref{as:eigenvalues}.
+Many of the estimates $\hat{\lambda}_{2i}$ are somewhat close to each other, suggesting that it might not be clear whether Assumption~\ref{as:eigenvalues} is satisfied.
+The validity of Assumption~\ref{as:eigenvalues} is difficult to justify formally \citep[see][Section~3.2]{Virolainen:2024}; however, the robustness of our identification to its failure is discussed at the end of this section.

-The estimates and approximate standard errors in (\ref{eq:estimates1}) show that the fourth shock is the only shock that moves the interest variable (also statistically) significantly at impact, while it is also the only shock that moves production to the opposite direction.
+The estimates and approximate standard errors in (\ref{eq:estimates1}) show that the fourth shock is the only shock that moves the interest variable significantly on impact, and it is also the only shock that moves production in the opposite direction.
 Therefore, we deem it as the monetary policy shock.
-The fourth shock, however, appears to move inflation and oil price inflation to the same direction as the interest rate variable, which is contrary to many of the standard economic theories stating that an increase in the nominal interest rate should decrease inflation by decreasing aggregate demand \cite[e.g.,][and the references therein]{Gali:2015}.
+The fourth shock, however, appears to move inflation and oil price inflation in the same direction as the interest rate variable, which is contrary to the standard economic theory that states that an increase in the nominal interest rate should decrease inflation by decreasing aggregate demand \cite[e.g.,][and the references therein]{Gali:2015}.